 U.S. Army Garrison Baumholder

-Known as the “Home of Champions”, the U.S. Army Garrison Baumholder (USAG) is located in the wooded hills of the Western Palatinate in the German federal state of Rheinland-Pfalz, only 30 miles from the French and Luxemburg borders.
+Known as the “Home of Champions,” the U.S. Army Garrison Baumholder is located in the wooded hills of the Western Palatinate in the German federal state of Rheinland-Pfalz, only 30 miles from the French and Luxemburg borders.
 H.D.
-Smith Barracks, commonly called Baumholder, sets aside the German city of Baumholder and is the U.S. Army Garrison Baumholder Headquarters as well as the home of the 170th Infantry Brigade Combat Team.
+Smith Barracks, commonly called Baumholder, sets aside the German city of Baumholder and is the U.S. Army Garrison Baumholder Headquarters as well as the home of the 16th Sustainment Brigade.

 The U.S. Army Garrison Baumholder and the surrounding area have a colorful history dating back to 1,000 B.C., when the first farmers settled in the area.
 Since then, the land fell under the dominion of the Romans, the Franks, and a succession of French and German rulers.

 The name Baumholder has been associated with modern military activities since 1937, when the German government needed a large area for military training.
 Due to its varied terrain - forests, fields, hills and valleys - a sparse population, an area of approximately 25,000 acres to the north and northeast of the city of Baumholder was selected to become one of the largest military training areas in Germany.
 Some 13 villages and 14 farms and mills, including 722 houses with 842 families (4,060 inhabitants) were evacuated.

 After World War II, the military installation was occupied by the French Army, and in 1951, the post was turned over to the Americans.